nisheetpatel/DynamicResourceAllocator/README.md

 # DynamicResourceAllocator (DRA)
-Code for "Dynamic allocation of limited memory resources in reinforcement learning", NeurIPS 2020.
+Code for "Nisheet Patel, Luigi Acerbi, and Alexandre Pouget.
+Dynamic allocation of limited memory resources in reinforcement learning. _NeurIPS_ 2020."

 ## Installation
 All scripts are written in Python and have been tested with Python 3.7.2.